Acting on feedback

 However, we continue to examine all feedback we receive to identify potential problems as they emerge, and learn from our patients’ experiences, good and bad.

-Here are a few of the issues that were raised during 2013/14, and the steps we have taken in response.
+Here are a few of the issues that were raised in recent years, and the steps we have taken in response.

 You said, we did…